jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 > Written by [[Justin DiRose]],
 > Brought to you by Effective Remote Work

 ==The weekly review is the cornerstone habit to keep for anyone looking to stay productive and focused.
-It will help you get a clear head, see every commitment currently on your plate, and help you make decisions that ultimately lead you to be more intentional and focused over the upcoming week. ==
+It will help you get a clear head, see every commitment currently on your plate, and help you make decisions that ultimately lead you to be more intentional and focused over the upcoming week.==

 But if you’re like me, the weekly review hasn’t always been clear.
 What do I check in it?
 How do I review my projects?
 What does it even mean to review my calendar?
 Many of us productivity experts will tell you all of the high level things to do in a review, but sometimes we leave out the details.

 Whether you’re new to productivity or a seasoned veteran, my hope for this guide is to leave you with the following outcomes:

- a deeper understanding of what a review is, a foundation of core focuses in the review and what they mean, and tips to help you incorporate the weekly review into your routine.
+- a deeper understanding of what a review is,
+- a foundation of core focuses in the review and what they mean,
+- tips to help you incorporate the weekly review into your routine.

 ---